-- The LSC conducts two well-publicized meetings to present the proposed plan to the school community at which the public is allowed to comment on the plan. - The LSC holds two more well-publicized public meetings annually to report on progress and problems with implementing the CIWP. - Vote to approve or request changes to the CIWP.
+- Conduct a well-publicized meeting to present the proposed plan to the school community at which the public is allowed to comment on the plan. - Hold two more well-publicized public meetings annually to report on progress and problems with implementing the CIWP. - Vote to approve or request changes to the CIWP.